Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 If you’re unsure which to go for, decide on other features first, then look at what type of delay pedals offer those features.

 Many guitarists find out the hard way how useful this feature is.
 It’s typically a footswitch or a button you tap repeatedly to set the delay time.
 Some delay pedals give you the option between a knob and a button/footswitch to set the delay time while others only give you a knob.
-A tap tempo button or footswitch is very useful (while not essential) because you can easily match your delay time to a specific tempo.
+A delay pedal with a tap tempo button or footswitch is very useful (while not essential) because you can easily match your delay time to a specific tempo.
 This is important for rhythmic effects.

 You also need to consider whether you would be happy to use a button to set the tempo or whether you need a footswitch.
 If you play live, then a footswitch is useful because you will be able to set the delay time while playing.
 Bending down to change the delay time isn’t very practical during a live performance.